-Infographic: How Frequently Have African Countries Accessed the International Bank for Reconstruction and Development (IBRD) Compared to the Rest of the World?
+Infographic: Do African Countries have enough access to the International Bank for Reconstruction and Development (IBRD)?

 The International Bank for Reconstruction and Development (IBRD) is the lending arm of the World Bank Group for middle-income and “credit-worthy” low-income countries – meaning that not all countries can access it.
 It provides loans to countries at market-access rates, rather than concessional rates.